g-nerix/CSE504-Fake_Review_Detection/README.md

 # CSE504-Fake_Review_Detection
 This project is a part of the Information Retrieval course at IIIT Delhi and focuses on detecting fake reviews on online platforms.
-Fake reviews can significantly impact the reputation of a product or service, and it is essential to identify and remove them to ensure fair competition and maintain the trust of users.
+The objective is to identify and remove fake reviews to ensure fair competition and maintain user trust.
+To achieve fruitful results, we have utilized LSTM and BERT models, achieving an accuracy of 87% and 90%, respectively.

+## Features
-In this project, we aim to develop a machine learning-based approach to identify fake reviews.
-We will use a dataset of reviews collected from online platforms and preprocess them to extract relevant features.
-These features will be used to train a classifier to distinguish between real and fake reviews.
+ - Machine Learning Approach: Develop a machine learning-based solution to detect fake reviews using a dataset of reviews collected from online platforms.

+ - Feature Extraction: Preprocess the reviews to extract relevant features that will be used to train a classifier.

-We will explore various machine learning algorithms and techniques to achieve the best performance in detecting fake reviews.
-The performance of the classifier will be evaluated using standard metrics such as precision, recall, and F1 score.
+ - Classifier Evaluation: Explore various machine learning algorithms and techniques to achieve optimal performance in detecting fake reviews.
+Evaluate the classifier using standard metrics such as precision, recall, and F1 score.

-The project will be implemented using Python and various machine learning libraries such as Scikit-Learn and TensorFlow.
-The code will be hosted on Github, making it accessible and open to contributions from the community.
+ - Python and ML Libraries: Implement the project using Python and utilize machine learning libraries such as Scikit-Learn and TensorFlow.

-Overall, this project aims to contribute to the development of techniques for identifying fake reviews and promoting fair competition in online platforms.
+## Setup and Usage

-To setup and run the code move into the data folder by using the command cd data and then run the code using streamlit command --> streamlit run <File_Name>.py
+ 1. Move into the data folder using the command cd data.

-The UI is made using the library Streamlit.
-Which connects with the backend python code and displays the results accordingly.
+ 2. Run the code using the Streamlit command: streamlit run <File_Name>.py.
+The UI is built with Streamlit, which connects with the backend Python code and displays the results.

-The frontend.py file contains all the graphs and the results obtained from the dataset using  SVM , Random Forest , Decision Trees , CNN Model and ANN Model.
+ 3. The frontend.py file contains graphs and results obtained from the dataset using SVM, Random Forest, Decision Trees, CNN Model, and ANN Model.

-We have used LSTM model and BERT model to get fruitful results and Great Accuracy The Accuracy from LSTM Model is 87% and From BERT Model is 90%.

-To RUN The code -->
-Move the lstm.h5 and bert.h5 file to data folder as well as frontend.py and changes.py to data.
+ 4. Move the lstm.h5 and bert.h5 files to the data folder, along with frontend.py and changes.py.

-The run the following command
+### Run the following commands:
     cd data
     streamlit run changes.py
     streamlit run frontend.py

+## Contributions
+We welcome contributions from the community to enhance the fake review detection system.
+If you have any ideas, bug fixes, or feature enhancements, please feel free to submit a pull request.

+## License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the code as per the terms of the license.

+## Contact
+If you have any questions or suggestions regarding the project, please contact us at shashank20119@iiitd.ac.in

+Thank you for your interest in the Fake Review Detection project!